JJBong/strangeness_exploration/README.md

 ### Configs

-You need to create a config file "src/parameters/parameters.py" or "src/parameters/multi_parameters.py" refer to "src/parameters/parameters_template.py" or "src/parameters/multi_parameters_template.py".
+You need to create a config file `src/parameters/parameters.py` or `src/parameters/multi_parameters.py`
+    refer to `src/parameters/parameters_template.py" or "src/parameters/multi_parameters_template.py`.

-You should refer to the config files at "src/parameters/algs", "src/parameters/envs" and "src/parameters/general" directories.
+You should refer to the config files at `src/parameters/algs`, `src/parameters/envs` and `src/parameters/general` directories.

 ### Experiments

-Just run the "python main.py" command.
+Just run the `python main.py` command.